-Material Weakness Remediation Activities

-To remediate the material weakness in our internal control over financial reporting described above, we have reevaluated our overall staffing levels within the accounting department and during 2023 we hired additional resources with qualifications that include a high level of experience with complex technical accounting transactions and application of U.S. GAAP.
+Material Weakness Remediation Activities.
+To remediate the material weakness in our internal control over financial reporting described above, we have reevaluated our overall staffing levels within the accounting department and during the second quarter of 2023 we hired additional resources with qualifications that include a high level of experience with complex technical accounting transactions and application of U.S. GAAP.
 We have completed internal control remediation testing utilizing an external consulting company.